Aylmer and Louise Maude: From 1897: England and travel

 In 1913 Maude was in Hampstead lodging in the household of Marie Stopes and her first husband.
 There was probably a "flirtatious friendship" between Stopes and Maude, but there is no hint of this in Maude's books, The Authorised Life of Marie C. Stopes (1924) or Marie Stopes: her work and play (1933).
 Stopes' campaign to make contraception freely available to married women was another cause supported by Maude.

-Maude traveled to Archangel (now Arkhangelsk) in Russia with the British North Russian Expeditionary Force in 1918, acting as interpreter and liaison officer, and lecturing while there for the Universities' Committee of the YMCA to both Russian- and English-speakers, to both civilian and military audiences.
+Maude travelled to Archangel (now Arkhangelsk) in Russia with the British North Russian Expeditionary Force in 1918, acting as interpreter and liaison officer, and lecturing while there for the Universities' Committee of the YMCA to both Russian- and English-speakers, to both civilian and military audiences.
 The 60-year-old lecturer found himself under fire from "Bolsheviki", but was more interested in ideas than fighting.
 Later he suggested that "world statesmen" faced with the Russian revolution had "missed an opportunity to make the world 'safe for democracy.'"

 During their later years, the Maudes were occupied with preparing a comprehensive edition of Tolstoy's works.
 Their private resources were dwindling, but Aylmer Maude was granted a Civil List pension for services to literature in 1932.
 His death in 1938, aged 80, brought newspaper headlines describing him as "Authority on Tolstoy" and "Friend of Tolstoy".
 Louise died the following year.